allent4n/FedLSTMA/README.md

-# federated-learning-with-fully-homomorphic-encryption (FHE) 🥇
+# FedLSTMA
-## This is an implementation of the paper: ***Privacy-Preserving Federated Learning for Proactive Maintenance of IoT-Empowered Multi-Location Smart City Facilities***.
+## This is an official implementation of the paper: ***Privacy-Preserving Federated Learning for Proactive Maintenance of IoT-Empowered Multi-Location Smart City Facilities***.
 ### In this Repo, we aim at filling the gap of privacy-preserving federated learning framework by providing a federated LSTM Autoencoder model (FedLSTMA) for proactive maintenance of public smart toilets (i.e., public toilets equipped with IoT sensors).
 ### Thanks to [Pyfhel](https://github.com/ibarrond/Pyfhel), we are able to provide an effective and efficient way to do model update encryption based on the FHE manner.